 The Chinese New Year is over.
 This year we celebrated the year of the rat in China!
 To live an amazing experience and to remember it I decided to discover the district of Yunnan in the south of China, very famous for its rice fields.

 First of all, you have to know that if your trip starts from Shanghai, the travel is very long.
-Indeed, you have to take a flight to Kunming for 4 hours, then a train to Jianshui for 2 hours and if you are lucky you can take a bus for Yuanyang (approximately 5 hours) from Jianshui Bus station.
+Indeed, you have to take a flight to Kunming for 4 hours, then a train to Jianshui for 2 hours (Train tickets are now available online!) and if you are lucky you can take a bus for Yuanyang (approximately 5 hours) from Jianshui Bus station.
 During the Chinese New Year period buses are rare so you can take a taxi (approximatively 3 hours).
 At our arrival in Jianshui, there were no buses available.
 By the way, the road is amazing and landscapes are very natural.

 My sister visited me during this period.
 We decided to stay at Green Hostel and Sunny Guest House homestay.
 The hotel was situated just near the rice fields and we had a beautiful view.